 - Home .

-- Energy Systems
+- Wind Energy Systems

-Energy Systems
+Wind Energy Systems

-In recent years, there has been a growing interest in sustainable energy resources, such as solar, geothermal, wave, and wind energy.
+In recent years, there has been a growing interest on sustainable energy resources, such as solar, geothermal, wave, and wind energy.
 The renewable energy sector’s share of the energy supply is expected to grow to 18.6% by 2030.
 Moreover, the International Energy Agency (IEA) predicts that wind energy will have a 12% share of the global energy supply by 2050.
 To reach this target, the wind energy production capacity will have to increase at an average rate of 47 GW/year, resulting in massive investments and a dynamic, growing market for wind-related technology and services.

 In this context, the overall vision for this aspect of our research program is to leverage modeling, simulation and optimization methods to optimize energy systems by maximizing their energy efficiency, minimizing their cost, and minimizing their environmental impact.
 The following are two application-specific projects that we are currently pursuing: